Difference Between Bone and Cartilage

 The microstructure of cartilage shows that it lacks canal systems and any vascular supply.
 It derives nutrition from surrounding cell matrices.

 Some cartilage may be calcified.
-Some of the best examples of cartilage are nose and ear cartilage that is movable and bendable.
-Cartilages are also present in the bone joint that allows smooth movement and shock absorbance.
+Some of the best examples of cartilage are nose and ear cartilage which is movable and bendable.
+Cartilages are also present in the bone joint, allowing smooth movement and shock absorbance.

 cartilage